groupmm/playplot/sphinx/source/getting-started.rst

 -  None:

-   The plot won’t get a curser, it will be simply shown.
-It won’t interact with the session (besides stop events)n
+   The plot won't get a curser, it will be simply shown.
+It won't interact with the session (besides stop events)n

 -  Figure, Axes: